- App Store Info

 • Concurrently playing and saving multiple puzzles

-• Puzzle library sorting options
+• Puzzle library sorting and hiding options

 • Portrait and landscape screen support (iPad only)